verrannt/deepdreaming-sounds-tensorflow/README.md

 ### Progress

-The project is currently a __work in progress__.
+This project is currently a __work in progress__.
 So far, training accuracies reach about 70 %.
 The Deepdream algorithm is yet to be applied.

 ### Dataset